 Though numerous types of hernia mesh have been recalled by their manufacturers after countless reports of injury, dozens of options still remain on the market.

-This is the list of the hernia mesh products and manufacturers our law firm is currently accepting new cases on.
+Below is a list of hernia mesh products and manufacturers our law firm is currently accepting new cases on:

 - Composix EX

 - Spermatex IP

 - Ventralex, Ventralex ST

 - C-QUR Mesh